ASCD: Attention-Steerable Contrastive Decoding for Reducing Hallucination in MLLM

 \section{Preliminaries}

-Modern MLLMs integrate text and visual inputs based on powerful encoders that enable merging the modalities into a unified representation that is processed by a multi-layer Transformer.
-While these models enable producing coherent responses, they heavily rely on internal attention mechanisms that dictate how visual and textual cues are combined.
-As discussed in Section \ref{subsec:attn-steering-motivation}, subtle variations in these attention distributions can significantly impact the generated output.
+Modern MLLMs integrate text and visual inputs based on powerful encoders that enable the merging of the modalities into a unified representation that is processed by a multi-layer Transformer.
+While these models enable the production of coherent responses, they heavily rely on internal attention mechanisms that dictate how visual and textual cues are combined.
+As discussed in previous section, subtle variations in these attention distributions can significantly impact the generated output.
 This observation motivates our approach: by explicitly modulating attention, we aim to enhance visual grounding and mitigate hallucinations.